TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 <div class="lesson-content__panel" markdown="1">

-1. Read through the [array method guide](https://javascript.info/array-methods) for a comprehensive overview of array methods in JavaScript.
-Complete the exercises at the end, except for "Create an extendable calculator," as it involves more advanced concepts that we have not yet covered.
+1. Complete the [array methods exercises](https://javascript.info/array-methods#tasks) at the end of the JavaScript.info array methods article.
+Do not do "Create an extendable calculator" as it involves more advanced concepts that we have not yet covered.
-1. Follow up by watching [JavaScript Array Cardio Practice - Day 1](https://www.youtube.com/watch?v=HB1ZC7czKRs) by Wes Bos.
-To follow along, fork and clone the [JavaScript30 repository](https://github.com/wesbos/JavaScript30).
+1. Follow up by coding along to [JavaScript Array Cardio Practice - Day 1](https://www.youtube.com/watch?v=HB1ZC7czKRs) by Wes Bos.
+You will need to fork and clone the [JavaScript30 repository](https://github.com/wesbos/JavaScript30) for this.
-1. Watch and code along with [Array Cardio Day 2](https://www.youtube.com/watch?v=QNmRfyNg1lw).
+1. Watch and code along with [Wes Bos' Array Cardio Day 2](https://www.youtube.com/watch?v=QNmRfyNg1lw).
 1. Go and review the [README of our `javascript-exercises` repository](https://github.com/TheOdinProject/javascript-exercises#readme) to set up your local environment.
 Once you have cloned the repository and installed Jest, review each README file prior to completing the following exercises in order:
     - `01_helloWorld` (This exercise is intentionally very beginner friendly to ensure that you have set up everything properly!)
     - `02_repeatString`